bacadra/pulsar-super-select/README.md

 # super-select

-An additional methods of text selection e.g. by brackets, by string.
-A slash normalization included.
+An additional methods of text selection & slash normalization.

 ## Installation